Fedde de Jong

-Fedde de Jong (born 13 June 2003) is a Dutch professional footballer who plays as a midfielder for club Cambuur.
+Fedde de Jong (born 13 June 2003) is a Dutch professional footballer who plays as a midfielder for club De Graafschap.

 Club career

 AZ

 De Jong was born in Uitgeest, North Holland, where he started playing football for FC Uitgeest, before joining AZ's youth academy in 2016.
 In January 2019, at the age of 15, De Jong joined AZ's first team during their winter training camp, where he made his unofficial debut in a friendly against Fenerbahçe.

 He made his professional debut with Jong AZ in a 1–1 Eerste Divisie draw with SC Telstar on 2 November 2020, replacing Des Kunst in the 84th minute.

 On 28 July 2022, De Jong made his first-team debut for AZ, coming on as a substitute in the 75th minute of a UEFA Europa Conference League second-round match against Tuzla City.
 He scored his first goal six minutes later, helping his side to a 4–0 victory.